bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 doing a great thing, but it&#39;s a great way for you to learn even more.
 Thanks.

-<h3>Link to All of the Code for Week Four</h3>
+<h3 id="cha-wk4"><a href="http://codepen.io/collection/DYydJE/">Link to All of the Code for Week Four</a></h3>

-The following is a link to all of the code for Week Four.
+Again, the following is a link to all of the code for Week Four.
 The individual files are linked within the modules but the weekly collections may include additional code that you are free to use.